k21971/CrecelleHack/doc/variantfixes.md

 ### General
 - Dogs and large dogs now have breed names attached to their names.
+- YANI from Riker on the YANI Archive: Werecreatures that transform out of sight are disguised as standard creatures of their type.

 ### Unique Monsters
 - Dispater uses the trickster monster spell list, making him likely